Website Design Durban: What to Look for in a Local Agency

 The team should think about more than design.

-It should also understand:
+It should also understand the commercial basics.

-• the commercial role of the site
+• The commercial role of the site.

-• SEO foundations
+• SEO foundations.

 This is especially important if the website will later support SEO, Google Ads, or outbound campaigns.